Ensembl/ensembl-hive/docs/running_pipelines/initializing.rst

 Initializing pipelines
 ======================

 Before a pipeline can be run, the hive database (or "blackboard") must be created and populated.
-This is done using eHive's init_pipeline.pl script.
+This is done using eHive's :ref:`init_pipeline.pl <script-init_pipeline>` script.

 Basic operation
 ---------------